 Copyright: Once work is created, copyright protection is automatically accorded; however registration does offer extra legal remedies.

-Trademark: Trademark Registration is very much recommended to derive full legal protection, even common law rights can be used sometimes where it has not been registered.
+Trademark: Registration is very much recommended to derive full legal protection, even common law rights can be used sometimes where it has not been registered.

 6. Geographic Scope